 Q - May companies nominate more than one of their employees for the award?

 A - Yes.
 There is no maximum number of nominees allowed per company.
 However, please note the company must provide an official letter of recommendation for each nominee.

 A - No (see above), self-nominations will not be considered.

-Nominations close 28 February 2020!
+The nomination deadline has been extended to 6 March 2020!
 Click here to submit a nomination form.